PCR for Infectious Diseases

-GRC offers high quality and cost-effective testing for qualitative and quantitative PCR of Hepatitis-B, & C, Dengue and Malaria.
-We also do high resolution HCV genotyping.
-The PCR of HBV and HCV is done by real time method and high quality CE marked diagnostic kits.
+GRC offers high quality and cost-effective testing for qualitative and quantitative PCR of Hepatitis-B, & C, CMV, Dengue and Malaria.
+We also do HCV genotyping.
+The PCR of HBV, HCV and CMV is done by real time method and high quality CE marked diagnostic kits.
 The PCR of Dengue, malaria and HCV Genotyping are done by methods developed at GRC.

 What is the difference between qualitative and quantitative PCR?